GETobjects/GETobjects/org/getobjects/jaas/README.txt

     }
   }

-And you are done :-) The JoUser stored in the WOContext will provides the getSubject() method which allows you to retrieve the EODatabasePrincipal, eg:
+And you are done :-) The GoUser stored in the WOContext will provides the getSubject() method which allows you to retrieve the EODatabasePrincipal, eg:

   Subject s = (Subject)valueForKey("context.activeUser.subject");